-SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This product is combustible and can be ignited when exposed to its flashpoint.
+Special Hazards Arising From the Substance: This product is combustible and can be ignited when exposed to its flashpoint or if highly heated for a prolonged period.
 Not sensitive to mechanical impact under normal conditions.
 Not sensitive to static discharge under normal conditions.
 Closed containers may develop pressure and rupture in event of fire.

-SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
+Special Protective Actions For Fire-Fighters: Incipient fire responders should wear eye protection.
 Structural firefighters must wear Self-Contained Breathing Apparatus and full protective equipment.
 Move containers from fire area if it can be done without risk to personnel.
 If possible, prevent runoff water from entering storm drains, bodies of water, or other environmentally sensitive areas.